MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/index.md

 ## Deploy ARM templates at the tenant root scope

-1. Connect to Azure using `Connect-AzAccount` with an account that have at least "User Access Administrator" permissions at the tenant root level.
+1. Connect to Azure using `Connect-AzAccount` with an account that has at least "User Access Administrator" permissions at the tenant root level.
 2. Assign required permissions at tenant root level for the account that you want to use.
 Owner **or** Contributor + User Access Administrator permissions is required to be able to deploy the example templates.
 If you don't have permissions to assign permissions at the root level, you may have to [elevate your access](https://docs.microsoft.com/azure/role-based-access-control/elevate-access-global-admin) as a global administrator before assigning the permissions. <br>
 *If you want to use a service principal, follow the instructions to assign permissions under the [**Full end-to-end deployment**](#configure-github-and-run-initialization)*
     ```powershell